-List of Supporting Documentation: Survey Results
+List of Supporting Documentation: Survey Results are shown in body.

 3.1 Monitor and improve the effectiveness of educational programs and services.

 Action Plan Title: Annual Replacement of end-user computers and printers

 Desired Outcome: Replace one fifth of the total of desktop computers annually to maintain an effective computing environment for faculty and staff.